webdriverio/webdriverio/docs/OrganizingTestSuites.md

 With the `bail` option you can specify when WebdriverIO should stop the test run after test failures.
 This can be helpful when you have a big test suite and want to avoid long test runs when you already know that your build will break.
 The option expects a number that specifies after how many spec failures it should stop the whole test run.
 The default is `0` meaning that it always runs all tests specs it can find.

-Please see http://webdriver.io/guide/getstarted/configuration.html#bail for additional information on the bail configuration.
+Please see [Options Page](Options.md) for additional information on the bail configuration.